 In its endeavour to build local capacity, the Centre supports and collaborates with non-governmental organisations (e.g. Birdlife Botswana, IUCN, Kalahari Conservation Society and The Forestry Association of Botswana), universities (e.g. Universities of Botswana and Lesotho, University of Pretoria and New York University) and government ministries and departments (e.g. environmental departments/ministries, Department of Water Affairs and Ministries of Agriculture and Finance and Development Planning).

 The Centre gets regular requests for support and advice from students.
 Several students from the regional IWRM Masters Programme have done their project at CAR under CAR staff supervision.
-In addition, CAR hosts an intern and some trainees Environmental Assessment Practitioners.
+In addition, CAR has hosted interns and some trainees Environmental Assessment Practitioners.

 The Centre contributes to various national, regional and global initiatives, including the following: